Philosophy, Religion and Ethics

 - Key themes related to the relationship between religion and society.

-- The department run various activities in school during the week of Holocaust Memorial Day to commemorate the Holocaust and other genocides.
+- Survivor Talk and Holocaust awareness in the lead up to Holocaust Memorial Day to commemorate the Holocaust and other genocides.

 - Two year 12 students take part in the ‘lessons from Auschwitz’ programme each year.